 - Have been accepted to and enrolled in the BA, an MA program, the MA Prep program, or the Certificate Course at RYI.

-- Be able to demonstrate that they have no other sources of funding in order to meet the costs of studying at RYI.
+- Be able to demonstrate that they have financial need in order to meet the costs of studying at RYI.

 Timing and Award Decisions